techy2493/ts-disc-control/README.md

 ## CONFIG FILE

+Step 1: Create your application & bot in Discord see: https://discordjs.guide/preparations/setting-up-a-bot-application.html

 The following file contents should be populated and correctly filled out for your server servers in config.json in the root of the application (next to index.js)

 ```